 Placement and reach.
 Determine what distribution platforms they offer.
 Do they offer guaranteed placement?
 Can they target specific geographic markets?
 Do they have outreach options for Spanish-language or urban-focused ANRs?

 Reporting.
 Ask how they measure listenership.
 How do they obtain their data and how recent is it?
 How do they track and report results?
 What kind of information is included in the ANR final report?
-How will you interpret and communicate these results to my client?
-Will someone explain radio industry terms to you?
+How will they interpret and communicate these results?

 Radio Monitoring Solutions

 The ideal monitoring solution offers comprehensive monitoring of social media and traditional media, including broadcast media.
-A leading monitoring and measurement service can also integrate all data sources into a single dashboard for easy viewing.
+A leading monitoring and measurement service can also integrate all data sources into a single dashboard for easy viewing and comprehensive analytics.

 Bottom Line: Audio news releases (ANRs) can be one of the best ways to reach your audience and promote PR and marketing messages.
 The most effective ANRs are concise, focused messages with compelling news.
 PR pros need specialized skills to write quality scripts and a radio monitoring tool to prove the releases’ effectiveness.